Diversity, Equity & Inclusion at IAS

 - Francesca Trivellato (Faculty)

 The Institute is an Equal Opportunity Employer and is committed to complying with all federal, state and local equal employment opportunity ("EEO") laws.
-The Institute prohibits discrimination against Faculty, Staff, Members, Visitors and applicants for employment because of the individual's race, creed, alienage, citizenship, color, gender (including pregnancy), sexual orientation, gender identity or expression, marital status, partnership status, religion, national origin age, disability, genetic information or predisposing genetic characteristics, military status, domestic violence victim status, prior arrest or conviction record, or any other characteristic protected by law.
+The Institute prohibits discrimination against Faculty, Staff, Members, Visitors and applicants for employment because of the individual's race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), parental status, national origin, age, disability, genetic information (including family medical history), political affiliation, military service, other non-merit based factors or any other characteristic protected by law.
 This policy applies to all Institute activities, including but not limited to, recruitment, hiring, Member selection, compensation, assignment, training, promotion, performance evaluation, discipline and discharge.
 As detailed below, this policy also bans discriminatory harassment.
 The Institute will provide reasonable accommodation consistent with the law to otherwise qualified Faculty, Staff and applicants with a disability and to Faculty, Staff and applicants with needs related to their religious observance or practices.
 What constitutes a reasonable accommodation depends on the circumstances and thus will be addressed by the Institute on a case-by-case basis.

 Quid Pro Quo Harassment